Brevex/Playlist-Management-Simulator/README.md

 <h2> &#128269; About the project </h2><br>

-<p> Project carried out during the Bachelor of Information Technology (BTI)
+<p>This is a program made in C++ that simulates a playlist manager.
+The program
-for the subject Programming Language I. This is a program made in C++ that simulates a playlist manager.
-The program does not deal with real music files, it just creates objects that represent a song using a title and the name of the artist/band.
+does not deal with real music files, it just creates objects that represent a song using a title and the name of the artist/band.
 You can create playlist, manage music and run created playlists.</p>